HoppyCat/how-hands-work/README.md

 Generating photorealistic images of hands is a challenge for AI, including MidJourney's latest iterations.
 Professional photographs often used for training AI are posed, which can result in unnatural hand positions.
 Posing hands is a common workaround for photographers, but it doesn't reflect how hands are naturally seen in daily life.

-I possess a vast collection of candid and theatrical photographs that provide more natural hand references.
-However, due to AI and copyright complexities, I cannot share the original images.
-Instead, this GitHub repository will serve as a growing gallery of AI-generated images based on my collection.
+I have a large collection of my own candid and theatrical photographs that provide more natural hand references.
+However, due to AI and copyright complexities (namely concerning the models in my photographs and the unknown with what the end images would be used for), I cannot share the original images on an open license.
+Instead, this GitHub repository will serve as a growing gallery of AI-generated images based on my original collections.
 These images will not resemble the original subjects but will maintain a realistic appearance, focusing particularly on hands.

 ## How Will Success Be Defined?